Angelina (Bob Dylan song)

 "Angelina" is a song by American singer-songwriter Bob Dylan, recorded on March 26, 1981, for his album Shot of Love but not included on the record.
 The song was written by Dylan and produced by Jimmy Iovine.
-A version was released on The Bootleg Series Volumes 1-3 (Rare & Unreleased) 1961-1991 on March 26, 1991.
+A version was released on The Bootleg Series Volumes 1-3 (Rare & Unreleased) 1961-1991 on March 26, 1991, exactly ten years later.
 A different take was issued on The Bootleg Series Vol. 16: Springtime in New York 1980–1985 in 2021.
 Critics have expressed their lack of understanding of the lyrics, whilst generally affording the song a positive reception.
 Dylan's rhyming of the name in the title of the song with "concertina", "hyena", "subpoena", "Argentina" and "arena" has attracted commentary, with scholar Nicholas Birns calling the rhymes "bravura and ... provocative".

 Background and recording

 "Angelina" was written by Bob Dylan after the end of his Gospel Tour, which concluded in May 1980.
 In October 1980, he recorded a version at Rundown Studios, Santa Monica, with himself on vocals and guitar, Fred Tackett (guitar and mandolin), Willie Smith (keyboards), Tim Drummond (bass), Jim Keltner (drums), and Clydie King, Carolyn Dennis and Regina McCrary (background vocals) Two takes were recorded on March 26, 1981, at Rundown Studios, with Jimmy Iovine as producer, during the sessions for Dylan's 21st studio album, Shot of Love.
 The 1981 sessions featured Dylan singing and playing piano, Drummond, Keltner, Dennis, McCrary and King in the same roles as on the 1980 version, Steve Ripley on guitar and Carl Pickhardt on keyboards.
 They were joined on the second take by Danny Kortchmar playing guitar.

 Although "Angelina" had originally been chosen by Dylan to be the closing track of Shot of Love, it was cut from the album.
 Dylan has not explained the reasons for the song being omitted.
 On March 26, 1991, a second take, that featured piano and organ prominently, was released on The Bootleg Series Volumes 1-3 (Rare & Unreleased) 1961-1991.
 The first take, with a full band, was issued on The Bootleg Series Vol. 16: Springtime in New York 1980–1985 in 2021.